ryx/datalayer.js/src/extensions/attribution/README.md

 ```

 ### D7rTouchpointCreditData
 Contains data about a single attributed touchpoint and the weight it had for the entire conversion journey.
 This data is the result of applying a specific attribution model logic to a list of touchpoints.
-The `weight` can be any numerical value, but it is recommended to use percentage values adding up to a total of 100 for all attributed touchpoints connected to a single `DALAttributionData` object.
+The `weight` can be any numerical value, but it is recommended to use percentage values adding up to a total of 100 for all attributed touchpoints connected to a single `D7rAttributionData` object.

 ```typescript
 interface D7rTouchpointCreditData {